DataDog/documentation/content/en/tracing/service_catalog/setup.md

 - `owner` gets mapped to `team`
 - `metadata.links` gets mapped to `links`
 - `metadata.description` will be mapped to `description`
-- Other `specs` value will be mapped to custom tags
+- Other `specs` values get mapped to custom tags

 ## Discover services being reported in other Datadog telemetry data